khaveesh/DAA-DoubleHelix/README.md

 ## Data Structures

-We have used Python lists & tuples only.
+We have used Python's built-in lists & tuples only.

 ## Side Effects